csinn/Painted-Prosthetics/Docs/UML/Website/PP- website use cases.md

 It's not really a secret gallery, but the link to it is not visible in public website.

 ## Artist module
+Managing artists applications.
 ### Artist
+A professional (either aspiring or already making a living of it) who either wants to help with the charity idea or simply make their name a bit more known.
 #### Request to become verified artist
 A guest can request to be a verified artist.
 This redirects them to an application form.
 ##### Submit application form
 Requires contact info and a link to portfolio.
 This automatically registers them as artist user and emails the credentials.
+This also creates their portfolio (private)
 #### View artist application
 After artist is logged in, they can view their own applciation.
 ##### Edit